YevheniiBezuhlyi/ton-api-sdk/README.md

 4. Push your changes to your fork
 5. Create a pull request to the main repository

-Please ensure that your code follows the existing style and includes appropriate tests and documentation.
+Please ensure that your code follows the existing style.

 ## License